jhonatanfaber/API-SHOP-express/README.md

 # API SHOP

 #### Before Starting
+The .sample-env file serves as a guide for developers to know which environment variables the project needs, and also works for setting default variables when possible.

 Make sure you run setup.js to load local environment variables (node setup.js) and edit the .env file NOT the .sample-env.

 The script simply copies the contents from the .sample-env and creates a new file called .env